-Direct and Indirect horizontal hot water cylinders can be
+Direct and Indirect horizontal vented hot water cylinders

 built to your specification.
 Supplied as direct or indirect patterns